 Once it is confirmed that you have a pulled lower back muscle, the treatment is relatively simple.
 The first steps can be done at home and are known as RICE: rest, ice, compress and elevate the injury.
 For the first week after your injury, it's best to avoid activity, apply ice and take nonsteroidal anti-inflammatory drugs as you let the swelling go down.

 Once you've taken care of the swelling, you need to focus on doing exercises and stretches for your lower back.
 A physical therapist can provide you with ones that are appropriate for your degree of injury and fitness level.
-You can return to all of your activities once you are pain-free, have
+You can return to all of your activities once you are pain-free, have full range of motion and experience full strength.

 Read More: What Are the Treatments for a Torn Muscle?